nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/05_UnitTestGuide/01_ClassUnitTest/01_entityUnitTest/01_entityUnitTestWithBeanValidation.rst

 .. tip::
    Entity is a class that corresponds one-to-one to a table.
 It has properties corresponding to columns.

+In the following, a code example is provided to illustrate this function.
+Among the comments in the code example, the one with [Description] at the beginning is the explanatory comment for this function.

 -------------------------------------
 How to write a Form/Entity unit test
 -------------------------------------